Veterans Memorial Park

 3 acres | 1.2 hectares

-In 1985, the park was officially renamed Veterans Memorial Park with the addition of four granite blocks representing veterans of World War I, World War II, the Korean War, and the Vietnam War.
+In 1985, the space officially became Veterans Memorial Park when four granite blocks were added to honor those who served in World War I, World War II, the Korean War, and the Vietnam War.

-The World War II Veterans Memorial, dedicated in 2009, bears the names of all 12,233 Manchester World War II veterans, with special notation for the 323 who lost their lives during the conflict.
+One of the most moving additions is the World War II Veterans Memorial, dedicated in 2009.
+This memorial bears the names of all 12,233 Manchester World War II veterans, with special notation for the 323 who made the ultimate sacrifice.
+You can search for names of family members who served - a touching way to connect with local history on a personal level.

-A POW-MIA monument, added in 1991, features a POW-MIA flag flying above a granite monument at the corner of Central and Elm Streets.
+In 1991, a solemn POW-MIA monument was added, where a POW-MIA flag flies above a granite monument at the corner of Central and Elm Streets, reminding us of those who never returned home.

 All Features & Facilities